top of page

 8.3 Anonymised Disclosure

-• Anonymised clinical material may be discussed with Bronwyn's clinical supervisor.
+• Anonymised material may be discussed with Bronwyn's own clinical supervisor.
 Your identity is not disclosed

 • Anonymised case material may be used in assessed professional training work.
 Your identity is never disclosed